fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 ### Useful libraries and interesting links

 <!-- Javasciptin kehittäjäyhteisö on tuottanut valtavan määrän erilaisia hyödyllisiä kirjastoja ja jos olet koodaamassa jotain vähänkin isompaa, kannattaa etsiä mitä valmista kalustoa on jo tarjolla.
 Eräs hyvä paikka kirjastojen etsimiseen on https://applibslist.xyz/.
 Seuraavassa listataan muutamia luotettavien tahojen hyväksi havaitsemia kirjastoja. -->
 The JavaScript developer community has produced a large variety of useful libraries.
-If you are developing anything more substancial, it is worth it to check if existing solutions are already available.
+If you are developing anything more substantial, it is worth it to check if existing solutions are already available.
 One good place to find libraries is https://applibslist.xyz/.
 Below is listed some libraries recommended by trustworthy parties.